 By the time Harrison came to record ‘Wah-Wah’ he may have lost his immediate anger with The Beatles, but none of his passion.
 The result was the album’s heaviest rock song, a maelstrom of sound which allowed producer Phil Spector free rein at the mixing desk.
 The full wall of sound armory was deployed, with heavy reverb and instruments multitracked to give a thick sonic sludge which threatened to tip over into chaos.

 Harrison knew the recording was cluttered and would have benefited from being stripped back.

 He knew it was overproduced.
 If you have all those acoustic guitars on top of each other, it clutters the sound.
 He knew that.

 While My Guitar Gently Weeps, Simon Leng

-On 17 August 1970 Phil Spector wrote a letter to Harrison in which he outlined his thoughts on the first mix of the All Things Must Pass album.
-He gave specific suggestions on 14 songs, and an overview of how he envisaged the final release sounding.
+On 17 August 1970 Phil Spector wrote a letter to Harrison in which he outlined his thoughts on early mixes of the All Things Must Pass album.
+He gave specific suggestions for 18 of the songs, plus an overview of how he envisaged the final release sounding.

 This still needs some bridge, and perhaps a Bobby Keyes [sic] solo.
 Also needs lead vocal and background voices.